This Ipsos UK Survey and your personal data

 How can I contact Ipsos UK about this survey and/or my personal data?

-For further details, please contact our PAMCo Research Team.
-We can be contacted by email sent to PAMCohelp@ipsos.com com with “PAMCo Study” as the subject line.
+Ipsos UK’s PAMCo Research Team can be contacted by email at PAMCohelp@ipsos.com com with “PAMCo Study” as the subject line.

 Changes to this privacy policy